RAF Charmy Down: Royal Air Force use

-The first occupant of Charmy Down was No. 87 Squadron RAF, with night-fighting Hawker Hurricanes.
-In the summer of 1941 Boulton Paul Defiants appeared, and Westland Whirlwinds and Turbinlite Havocs of 125 and 263 squadrons respectively were to be seen the following year.
+The first occupant of Charmy Down was No. 87 (United Provinces) Squadron RAF, with night-fighting Hawker Hurricanes.
+In the summer of 1941 Boulton Paul Defiants appeared, and Westland Whirlwinds and Turbinlite Havocs of 125 (Newfoundland) and 263 (Fellowship of the Bellows) squadrons respectively were to be seen the following year.
 137 Squadron replaced No 263 Squadron in September 1941.
 In November 1941, 417 Squadron of the Royal Canadian Air Force was formed here.

 During 1942 various other squadrons were posted to Charmy Down including 533 Squadron which was formed on 8 September 1942, from No. 1454 (Turbinlite) Flight, as part of No. 10 Group RAF in Fighter Command.
-Instead of operating only Turbinlite and Airborne Intercept (AI) radar equipped aircraft (Havocs and Bostons) and working together with a normal night fighter unit, such as the Hawker Hurricanes of 87 Squadron, the unit also flew their own Hurricanes.
+Instead of operating only Turbinlite and aircraft equipped with aircraft interception (AI) radar (Havocs and Bostons) and working together with a normal night fighter unit, such as the Hawker Hurricanes of 87 (United Provinces) Squadron, the unit also flew their own Hurricanes.
 It was disbanded at Charmy Down on 25 January 1943, since Turbinlite squadrons were, due to lack of success and the rapid development of AI radar, deemed to be superfluous.

 No. 52 OTU, a Supermarine Spitfire Operational Training Unit took over in 1943 and stayed until the airfield was turned over to the USAAF in November 1943.

 The following units were also here at some point: